 This means that the PSSA is essentially operating on anyone bargaining during the limbo period even though it is not legally operative.
 And that is certainly how the University now interprets the situation.
-They say they cannot consider anything that might be over and above was is set out in the PSSA even though it hasn’t been made law yet.
+They say they cannot consider anything that might be over and above was is set out in the PSSA even though it isn’t force yet.
 The University is not even certain that UMFA will get credit for the 2016 0% freeze to count as the first year of the PSSA 0%, 0%, 0.75%, 1% sustainability pattern.

 UMFA tries to get creative – let’s put the retroactivity debts into an account that won’t be released until the legal status and constitutionality of the PSSA is determined.
 Nope.

-I’m not sure who said this or where, but apparently the response by the government to these entreaties was no, because it was “too generous to labour.”
+Apparently the response by someone on behalf of the Government to these entreaties was no, because it was “too generous to labour.”